rsmp-nordic/rsmp_core/rst/rsmp.rst

 To ensure that messages reach their destinations a message acknowledgment is sent for all messages.
 This gives the application a simple way to follow up on the message exchange.

-To communicate between equipments and supervisions systems a pure TCP connection is used (TCP/IP), and the data sent is based on the JSON format, ie formatted text.
+To communicate between sites and supervision systems a pure TCP connection is used (TCP/IP), and the data sent is based on the JSon format, i.e. formatted text.

 Messages can be sent asynchronously, i.e. while the site or supervision system is waiting for an answer to a previously sent message it can can continue to send messages.
+The exception in the RSMP / SXL version message (see section rsmpsxl-version_).

 Security
 ^^^^^^^^

-Connections with RSMP must be protected with encryption if the purchaser requires it.
+Implementing encryption is not required unless otherwise stated.
+However, if encryption is used than the following applies:

-Encryption settings needs to be configurable in both the supervision system as well as the site.
-For the encrypted communication, SSL 3.0/TLS 1.0 or later is used.
+* Encryption settings needs to be configurable in both the supervision system as well as the site.
+* For the encrypted communication, SSL 3.0/TLS 1.0 or later is used.
-Certificates should be used to verify the identities of equipments.
+* Certificates should be used to verify the identities of equipments.
-Equipment which uses RSMP should contain a user interface for easy management of certificates.
+* Equipment which uses RSMP should contain a user interface for easy management of certificates.
-The issuing and renewal of certificates should should be made in cooperation with the purchaser unless other arrangement is agreed upon.
+* The issuing and renewal of certificates should should be made in cooperation with the purchaser unless other arrangement is agreed upon.

+.. _comm_establishment_s2i:

 Communication establishment between sites and supervision system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When establishing communication, messages are sent in the following order.
+When establishing communication between sites and supervision system, messages are sent in the following order.

+Message acknowledgement (see section message-ack_) is implicit in the following figure.

 .. image:: img/establish-site-system.png
    :align: center

-1. RSMP / SXL version (according to section rsmpsxl-version_).
+1. Site sends RSMP / SXL version (according to section rsmpsxl-version_).

+2. The supervision system verifies the RSMP version, SXL version and site id.
+   If there is a mismatch the sequence does not proceed.
+The system responds with a MessageNotAck and closes the connection
+   (see section message-ack_)

+3. The supervision system sends RSMP / SXL version (according to section rsmpsxl-version_).

-   Verification of RSMP version, SXL version and site id.
+4. The site verifies the RSMP version, SXL version and site id.
+   If there is a mismatch the sequence does not proceed.
+The site responds with a MessageNotAck and closes the connection.
+   (see section message-ack_)

+5. The site sends a Watchdog (according to section watchdog_)

-2. Watchdog (according to section watchdog_)
+6. The system sends a Watchdog (according to section watchdog_)

-3. Aggregated status (according to section aggregatedstatus_)
+7. Aggregated status (according to section aggregatedstatus_).
+   If no object for aggregated status is defined in the signal exchange list then no aggregated status message is sent.

-4. All active and blocked alarm are sent (according to section alarmmessages_).
+8. All alarms (incl. active, inactive, suspended, unsuspended and acknowledged) are sent. (according to section alarmmessages_).

-5. Any remaining messages in the equipment's outgoing communication buffer are sent
+9. Buffered messages in the equipment's outgoing communication buffer are sent, incl. alarms, aggregated status and status updates.

+The reason for sending all alarms including inactive ones is because alarms might otherwise incorrectly remain active in the supervision system if the alarm is reset and not saved in communication buffer if the equipment is restarted or replaced.

+The reason for sending buffered alarms is for the supervision system to receive all historical alarm events.
+The buffered alarms can be distinguished from the current ones based on their older alarm timestamps.
+Any buffered alarm events that contains the exact same alarm event and timestamp as sent when sending all alarms should not be sent again.

 Since only one version of the signal exchange list is allowed to be used at the communication establishment (according to the version message),